 The Diploma recognizes a concentration in the area of music performance and can be completed concurrently with a Music degree or with a degree in another subject.
 Students who are not in the Music program must complete an audition before being admitted to the Diploma.

-Students select courses concentrating on performance, such as solo and ensemble performance, jazz improvisation, accompanying and chamber music, leading up to the special final year solo performance course Music 4E09, which culminates in a recital presentation of approximately forty minutes duration.
-Because Music 4E09 may not be used for credit towards any McMaster degree, students pursuing the Diploma must plan their work to accommodate nine extra units.
+Students take solo performance courses and accompanying and chamber music, leading up to the special final year solo performance course Music 4E09, which culminates in a recital presentation of approximately forty minutes duration.
+Since Music 4E09 may not be used for credit towards any McMaster degree, students pursuing the Diploma must plan their work to accommodate nine extra units.